FedeBerbara/FedeBerbara/README.md

 <img align="right" alt="GIF" src="avataaars.png" width="180px" />

-<h3 align="left"> I'm a student Infrastructure It and a self taught developer focused on the MERN stack based on Buenos Aires, Argentina.
-I’m currently working as Sysadmin at
+<h3 align="left"> I'm a Software Engineer based on Buenos Aires, Argentina.
+I’m currently working as SSR DevOps at <a href="https://www.santander.com.ar/banco/online/select" target="_blank">Santander Tecnologia</a>.
-  <a href="https://www.santander.com.ar/banco/online/select" target="_blank">Santander Tecnologia</a> and all my projects are available on my <a href="https://fedeberbara.github.io/Portafolio-Fede/" target="_blank">Briefcase</a>💻</h3>

-<h3 aling="left">I would like to internalize and learn much more about the DevOps culture</h3>

 ----
 - Some of the technologies that I know and use